Randonée in Abisko

 "The randonée package includes a three night stay with

 full board, transportation and guide for 660 Euros."

-Skiing and safety equipment are not included.
+Ski and avalanche equipment are not included.
 It is available for rent at the Abisko turiststation.
 Renting skiis, boots and avalanche equipment will cost you about 200 Euros for three days.

-Everyday´s randonée trip is carefully chosen by the guide since the conditions varies from day to day and you get instructions if there is need for extra safety precautions in any place.
+Everyday´s randonée tour is carefully chosen by the guide since the conditions varies from day to day and you get instructions if there is need for extra safety precautions in any place.

 Time for randonée!

 Abisko is very close to the Norwegian border so you will probably ski in both Norway and Sweden.

 The mountains in this area are about 1,500 metres high.
 Since you do not start at sea level the ascent is about 500-800 metres.
 That will take you from 2-4 hours depending on your physics.